Every year for two hours at Christmastime, the town of Stockbridge, Mass., turns itself into a Norman Rockwell Christmas painting.

-The Town of Stockbridge, Mass., has reenacted Rockwell’s 8-foot-long painting, Stockbridge Main Street at Christmas, for the past 25 years as part of its annual holiday celebration.
+The Town of Stockbridge, Mass., has reenacted Rockwell’s 8-foot-long painting, Stockbridge Main Street at Christmas, for nearly three decades as part of its annual holiday celebration.

-For two hours on the first Sunday in December, the street is closed to traffic (this year it was scheduled on December 4).
+For two hours, the street is closed to traffic.
 As in the painting, vintage automobiles line up across from the red brick Town Hall, Williams and Son Country Store and the 240-year-old Red Lion Inn.
+In 2018, the Norman Rockwell Christmas painting comes to life on Sunday, December 2 (for more information click here).

 Some of the people in the living Norman Rockwell Christmas painting once modeled for him.
 Recently retired police Chief Rick Wilcox posed as a Boy Scout for Rockwell when he was a kid.
 He didn’t make it into a painting, but his brother did.
 His grandfather posed for the clerk in Marriage License, but Rockwell went with someone else (Jason Braman, who owned the town’s department store).